ansys/pyensight/doc/source/calc_functions.rst

       - flag for gradient of velocity magnitude

-Relates to the momentum loss in the boundary layer.
+This scalar variable relates to the momentum loss in the boundary layer.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - boundary part